SelinaLaveryDev/React-List-App/README.md

 <img width="632" alt="React Bootstrap Table" src="https://user-images.githubusercontent.com/114579141/215084476-668654d5-8e84-4823-bf0a-fb49c2fcefba.png">

-I then created some functionality to allow the user to add a restaurant to the list
+I also created functionality to allow the user to add a restaurant to the list

 <img width="638" alt="Add New Restaurant" src="https://user-images.githubusercontent.com/114579141/215080710-b18563f2-af1d-48fe-8d53-c67da0956062.png">

-## Styling

- - A combination of Bootstrap and CSS.

 ## Challenges

-I could not fix the remove button for the restaurants returned from the API.
+Within the timeframe, I could not fix the remove button for the restaurants returned from the API.
 Each restaurant has an ID, and I included the id in the functionality, I was unable to determine why the id was not matching up with the restaurant

 <img width="482" alt="Restaurant Id" src="https://user-images.githubusercontent.com/114579141/215088586-51bd23f5-d7b5-4c63-b1df-6eb9c523f708.png">

 ## Key Learnings
- - I would like to practice with other API's, particularly ones that return more information to work with
+ - I would like to practice with other API's, particularly ones that return more information to work with, for example, images
  - Working with props and state
  - Using Bootstrap for the first time